-I’m Brenda Jasper and this is my sixth year at ACS, where I teach junior high science and technology classes.
+I’m Brenda Jasper and I have been at ACS for over seven years, where I teach junior high science and technology classes.

 I am originally from Brownsville, Texas, but have lived in Brazoria County for the past 30+ years.
 Shortly after graduating from Texas Tech University in 1983 with a Bachelor of Business Administration, God had other plans for me.
 I returned to college to study education and began teaching in 1989.

-I have been an educator for 32 years.
+I have been an educator for close to 35 years.
 Eleven of those years I taught 5th and 6th grade in Brazoria, where I was teacher of the year in 1994.
 In 2000, I made the move to Stephen F. Austin STEM Academy in Jones Creek, where my son was entering kindergarten.
 There, I taught 4th, 5th and 6th grade during my 16 years at SFA.
 Teaching junior high students was a new experience, but I am so happy God gave me this opportunity!

 I have one child, Evan, who recently graduated from Texas A&M. Whoop!
 I enjoy gardening, woodworking, traveling, and trying out new Mexican food dishes.
-I attend Columbia United Methodist Church in West Columbia.
+I attend Columbia Methodist Church in West Columbia.

 I love teaching at ACS where the students, parents, and staff are like a family.
 Thank you for giving me the opportunity to teach your child.
 I look forward to another fantastic year!